litmuschaos/v1-litmus-docs/docs/container-kill.md

 - Container kill is achieved using the `pumba` chaos library
 - The desired pumba image can be configured in the env variable `LIB_IMAGE`
+[]: # 'For the furute, other chaoslibs might be added which do not depend on docker runtime.
+The LIB env varable must be added then.'

 ## Steps to Execute the Chaos Experiment